diethardsteiner/diethardsteiner.github.io/_posts/2015-04-28-PDI-DB-Transactional-Insert.md

 > **Note**: This will disable the **Use batch update for insert** option in the **Table Output** step also ignore the **Commit Size** setting.
 So effectively this will slow down the insert operation.

 As you can see, this is really quite easy to setup and might come in hand in a few use cases.
+An example can be downloaded from [here](/sample-files/pdi/tr_db_transactional_insert.ktr).

 [Source1](http://www.ibridge.be/?p=93)